Ploppy3/factorio-data-exporter/README.md

 ## Extract mod recipes

-In order to extract expensive recipes just extract the recipes as usual but in worl with mods enabled.
+In order to extract mods recipes just extract the recipes as usual but in worl with mods enabled.